samply/lens_beacon_service/README.md

 java -jar target/lens_beacon_service\*.jar
 ```

-## How the code works
+## Guide to the source code

+Broadly speaking, the code splits up into 3 categories of functionality:

+- The code that talks to Lens: package de.samply.lens_beacon_service.lens.
+- The code that talks to Beacon: package de.samply.lens_beacon_service.beacon.
+- The code that mediates between Lens and Beacon: packages de.samply.lens_beacon_service.query, de.samply.lens_beacon_service.entrytype, de.samply.lens_beacon_service.site and de.samply.lens_beacon_service.measurereport.

+More details of these packages can be found in the following sections.

 ### Connection with Lens

 Lens needs to be configured so that it knows the URL for the LBS.

 This is on port 8080.
-The API provides a single POST endpoint: "query/ast".
+The LBS API provides a single POST endpoint: "query/ast".

-This endpoint expects a JSON-serialized AST hierarchy.
+This endpoint expects to get a JSON-serialized AST hierarchy from Lens.
 The simplest possible query looks like this:

 ```
 {